How to register a domain name and get web hosting

 WWW (World Wide Web)

 The acronym www identifies this web address as a website.
-This part of the URL also indicates a subdomain and in other cases it can even look like this:
+This part of the URL also indicates a subdomain that can look something like this:

 https://www.webnode.com/blog/